-[ + link back to: Sleeping Fury Part One ]
+[ + link to: A Distant Sun ]

 The Longtail sniffed the twilight air.
 The familiar tang of home borne on the mournful wind weaving across the desert tickled his nostrils.
 He could taste the faint scent of Red City several miles away, clinging on the air currents like strands of spider silk.
 Light from the Grand Bridge casted a soft halo over the city, a steady beacon in the dim and muted landscape, as daylight surrendered its sovereignty to the encroaching dark.